 - Snakes often won't bite if they are left alone.

 - Snakes tend to be more active first thing in the morning and at night.

 - Stay away from tall grass and piles of leaves when possible.

 - Do not walk around outdoors without shoes.

 - If bitten by a snake, keep that area level and still.

 - Do not try to capture the snake.

-- Try to remember what the snake looked like -- it's, size, shape and color.
+- Try to remember what the snake looked like -- size, shape and color.
 Take a picture if it is safe to take one.

 - Do not try to suck out the poison or put ice on the area.

 - Call 911 as soon as possible if someone is bitten.